mihaimaruseac/hindent/TESTS.md

   = Bar
     -- | A haddock comment for 'Baz'.
   | Baz
-    -- | A haddock comment for 'Baz'.
+    -- | A haddock comment for 'Quuz'.
   | Quuz
 ```